brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 referred to by a statement in the same substatement.

-[c]{.pnum} An `if` statement of the form `if ! consteval @_compound-statement_@` is equivalent to
+[c]{.pnum} An `if` statement of the form `if ! consteval @_compound-statement_@` is not itself a consteval if statement, but is equivalent to the consteval if statement

 ```
 if consteval { } else @_compound-statement_@
 ```

-An `if` statement of the form `if ! consteval @_compound-statement_~1~@ else @_statement_~2~@` is equivalent to
+An `if` statement of the form `if ! consteval @_compound-statement_~1~@ else @_statement_~2~@` is not itself a consteval if statement, but is equivalent to the consteval if statement

 ```
 if consteval @_statement_~2~@ else @_compound-statement_~1~@